NCC-Computer-Club-Projects/NCC-Computer-Club-Website/developer-guide.md

 React, Bootstrap, Express.js, MySQL, Apache

+We are using Node.js v20.12.0 and npm v10.5.0.
+I recommend installing the Node Version Manager (nvm) to maintain version consistency on both local machines and the web server.

 ## What to Know

 Developers are encouraged to learn the following languages, libraries, and frameworks to contribute to the project.
 Each bullet is generally ordered front-to-back: client -> server -> data layer -> operating system (OS).
 Each nested bullet is also sorted by level of abstraction (library first, then framework).
 I recommend going in order.